 1. Make a plan

-It's not a good habit to sit down at an instrument without a plan of your practice.
-The best idea is to set 2/3 goals a day, not more.
+It's not a good habit to sit down at an instrument without a plan for your practice.
+To achieve the best results set 2-3 goals a day, not more.
 It can be reading one movement, memorizing a part of a piece or perfecting its section.
 Try and save the for-fun playthrough only for bad days when you're tired or distracted.

 2. Wake up your mind

-Our brains have a few ways of learning skills.
+Our brain has a few ways of learning skills.
 When we play an instrument three basic kinds of memory get involved: the muscle, the space and the intellectual ones.
 If you practice absentmindedly your body is going to code movements of your hands but this is insufficient if you want to really learn a piece well.
 That's why it's essential to stay focused and:

-a) actually be aware of what you're playing - this means watching the notes you're hitting, naming the harmonies, noticing rhythmical and melodic patterns etc.
+a) actually be aware of what you're playing - this means watching the notes you're hitting, naming the harmonies, noticing rhythmic and melodic patterns etc.

 b) simplify a problem if you come across one - by quickly finding its source and solving it without unnecessary repetitions (the more you repeat mistakes, the better you remember them)

-c) memorize as soon as possible - this will force you to follow point A, help you not be distracted by shifting your gaze between the score and the keyboard plus let you have a better grasp of an entire piece
+c) memorize as soon as possible - this will force you to follow point A, help you to not be distracted by shifting your gaze between the score and the keyboard plus it will let you have a better grasp of an entire piece

 3. Know when to push and when to let go